Oalkhadra/volatility-forecasting/README.md

 ## Research Questions

-### Primary Question
-**Which volatility estimation method produces the best risk-adjusted returns when trading options with delta-neutral hedging?**
+#### 1. Which volatility estimation method produces the best risk-adjusted returns when trading options with delta-neutral hedging?

-*Approach*: Run identical trading strategies with different volatility inputs (Historical, GARCH, XGBoost) and compare Sharpe ratios, total returns, and drawdowns across a 5-year backtest period.

-### Secondary Questions

-#### 1. Is statistical forecasting accuracy predictive of trading performance?
+#### 2. Is statistical forecasting accuracy predictive of trading performance?
-*Approach*: Compare out-of-sample forecasting metrics (RMSE, correlation, QLIKE) against realized P&L. The hypothesis is that better forecasting should lead to better trading—but this project reveals that's not necessarily true.

-**Recommendation**: Analyze the disconnect between XGBoost's superior forecasting (RMSE 21% better than GARCH) and its marginal trading improvement.
-Consider metrics beyond point accuracy (e.g., directional accuracy during regime changes, tail event prediction).

-#### 2. Do sophisticated volatility models justify their complexity over simpler alternatives?
+#### 3. Are sophisticated volatility forecasting models significantly better than simple and naive alternatives?
-*Approach*: Use Diebold-Mariano tests to determine if performance differences are statistically significant, then weigh against implementation complexity and computational costs.

-**Recommendation**: Frame this as an efficiency frontier analysis.
-GARCH requires daily refitting (computationally expensive) yet performs worst.
-Historical vol requires no training.
-XGBoost requires pre-training but is robust.

-#### 3. Why does option P&L not translate to strategy P&L?
-*Approach*: Decompose total P&L into: (1) Option trading P&L, (2) Delta hedge P&L, (3) Transaction costs.
-This reveals where value is created vs. destroyed.

-**Recommendation**: This is your most novel finding.
-Deep dive into hedge drag—the cost of continuously rebalancing delta-neutral positions in a trending market.

 ---